Coverage Areas (707) 869-2177

 Surrounded by redwoods Rio Nido has a Roadhouse with food and live music, lodging, pee-wee golf, swimming and is a great place to bike via the back road to Armstrong Wood State Park.

 Nicknamed “The Friendly City,” Rohnert Park offers a wide variety of activities for folks of all ages both in town and nearby Sonoma State University.

 Santa Rosa, CA

-Just 55 miles north of San Francisco, Santa Rosa is a good base for exploring all that California Wine Country has to offer.
-Its thriving downtown boasts three distinct shopping districts, five historic residential neighborhoods, arts and culture, events, great restaurants, famous chefs, wine tasting rooms, brew pubs, and a comfortable inviting atmosphere.
+Santa Rosa’s thriving downtown boasts three distinct shopping districts, five historic neighborhoods, arts, events, great restaurants with famous chefs famous chefs, wine tasting rooms, brew pubs, and more.

-The town of Windsor (pop.
-26,801) brings a deliberately designed family-friendly emphasis to the heart of the Sonoma County wine and food country.
-Windsor's Town Green, designed as a pedestrian-friendly center of town, hosts more than 30 free annual events, including summer movie nights, concerts, a farmers market and special events such as car shows, art fairs, cooking demonstrations, and a variety of festivals.
+Windsor’s Town Green hosts many events, including summer movie nights, concerts, a farmers market and special events such as car shows, art fairs, cooking demonstrations, and a variety of festivals.